KeithG33/ChessBot-Battleground/README.md

     trainer.train()
 ```

 Check out [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options.
-The [Getting Started](#-getting-started) section also shows the command-line method of running training.
+The [Getting Started](#-getting-started) section shows a full example, and a command-line way to train.

 ## 🕹️ Gameplay & Inference